YuktaB70/FileFinder/README.md

 Later version will include new features
--Smart Cleanup tools
+ - Smart Cleanup tools
--Rule-based automations
+ - Rule-based automations
--Drive usage visualization
+ - Drive usage visualization

 <p align="right">(<a href="#readme-top">back to top</a>)</p>